benzinger-icl/ADcortsig-roi/README.md

 4. Cortsig_DATE_TIME.txt

 **'orig_th' directory**
-: This directory hold the original stat output from the *mris_anatomicalstats* command for each FreeSurfer in freesurfer_list.csv
+: This directory hold the original stat output from the *mris_anatomicalstats* command for each FreeSurfer in freesurfer_list.csv.

 **'concat_th' directory**
 : The original *mris_anatomicalstats* output is formatted to be more readable and the data is combined for all FreeSurfers and saved into this directory.

 **[ADAD/LOAD].CortSig.csv**
-: This is the finalized output containing the average cortical signature thickness value for each FreeSurfer in freesurfer_list.csv
+: This is the finalized output containing the cortical signature thickness value for each FreeSurfer in freesurfer_list.csv.

 **cortsig_DATE_TIME.txt**
-: Logs the output from the *mris_label2label* and *mris_anatomicalstats* functions
+: Logs the output from the *mris_label2label* and *mris_anatomicalstats* functions.